Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 ## Starting and stopping the recorder

 The way that the recorder is started and stopped has changed slightly.
-At the beginning of your test, start the recorder as follows:
+At the beginning of your test (or in a `beforeEach` block), start the recorder as follows:

 ```ts
 await recorder.start({